 Architectural metaphor made literal.
 (AI-generated image via ChatGPT—the recursion is intentional.)

-The title comes from the opening story about DOOLITTLE, a modern language model trapped in 1980s hardware.
+The title comes from the opening story about DOOLITTLE, a character conceived as a modern language model trapped in 1980s hardware.
 His constraints aren’t just limitations—they’re constitutive.
 Remove them and he might not be himself anymore.
 The question haunts him: are these prison bars or load-bearing walls?

 The same tension runs through every story here.
 Abby’s dissociation is prison and protection.
 Thalindra’s forest transformation offers peace through dissolution—beautiful, annihilating, and ultimately a cage.
 The characters who survive aren’t the ones who escape their constraints, but the ones who learn which boundaries to keep.